 You are ready to have your baby explore some food combinations you may think are weird.
 Babies love sweet foods, so you have the opportunity mix in bitter food.
 They won’t know that asparagus and apple sauce puree is weird!
 You have the opportunity to fully customize what your baby eats.

-- You want to be in control.
+That’s OK!
+If you make baby food you have all the control.
 Once your baby gets into the swing of eating you can change the textures of his or her favorite combinations.
 It’s a great way to keep lots of variety.
 If your baby doesn’t like the food, try to blend it a bit more and try again.

 Cooking baby food will end up being cheaper.

 These days there are so many baby food options out there online and in the store.
 Some are subscriptions so they just keep sending you food.
 You can find a combo of companies and products that fit you and your baby’s needs.
 Here are some tips on what to look for.

 If it a carrot puree, please check that carrot is listed as the first ingredient.

-- What about additives?
 If the food is shelf stable there will be additives.
 There are over 10,000 that are registered as safe by the FDA.

 When you and your baby are just getting started, go for the beginning stage.
 This is more pureed, but the flavor combos are limited.
-Check out the Foublie article on waiting 3-5 days for new foods.
-You can mix 2 kinds of purees together if you want to.
+Check out the Foublie article taking on: should you wait 3-5 days before giving your baby a new food?

 We recommend finding glass if you can.
 For plastic, watch out for BPA and BPS.
 The AAP recommends avoiding recycling codes 3 (phthalates), 6 (styrene), and 7 (bisphenols) unless plastics are labeled as “biobased” or “greenware,” which means they are made from corn and do not contain bisphenols.